BlythMeister/blyth.me.uk/software/index.md

 ### Gallifrey

 Gallifrey is a Jira work logging companion.
-Essentially a big stop watch app, but with direct intergration to you Jira portal for logging your hours worked and remaining estimates.
+Essentially a big stop watch app, but with direct integration, to you, Jira portal for logging your hours worked and remaining estimates.
 Gallifrey will allow you to become a Jira time lord!

 GitHub: <https://github.com/BlythMeister/Gallifrey>